Posts

 Image

-(Shutterstock image) Yes, I am a germi-phobe.
+Yes, I am a germa-phobe.
 I've already been REALLY sick twice this fall.
 And colds and coughs are always worse when you have asthma.
 My daughter, Kitty, is always careful about washing her hands.
 In fact, she washes them so much the skin is chapped.
 But she is still getting sick.
 She's had the stomach flu one week, sore throat the next, and last night had a blazing fever in the middle of her brother's Christmas band concert.
 So, we ducked out early.
 So, what's the solution to staying healthy?
 Here are some ideas from Webmd website.
-Washing your hands frequently, using soap, for at least 15 seconds Avoiding close contact with people who are sick Cleaning the headsets of your telephones, and washing doorknobs, railings, and other frequently handled objects to keep them free of germs Keeping your hands away from your eyes, nose, and mouth Covering your mouth and nose when you cough or sneeze I like their ideas, especially about &quo
+Washing your hands frequently, using soap, for at least 15 seconds Avoiding close contact with people who are sick Cleaning the headsets of your telephones, and washing doorknobs, railings, and other frequently handled objects to keep them free of germs Keeping your hands away from your eyes, nose, and mouth Covering your mouth and nose when you cough or sneeze I like their ideas, especially about "keeping your hands a...

 Give your Christmas tree a shower!